flyingmutant/pgregory.net/content/posts/you-are-testing-it-wrong.md

 +++
-title = "You are testing it wrong" description = "Haha!
+title = "You Are Testing It Wrong" description = "Haha!
 Never doubted yourself about it?" date = 2019-07-25T23:35:05+03:00 draft = true